Odepax/pasap/README.md

 structure is still mandatory.
 Except these basics, you can create all the custom tags you want.

+**Limit 3.**
+Since the custom tags are managed server side, your CSS and your JavaScript are not aware of them.

 ## Functioning

 ![With and Without Pasap](http://aygix.free.fr/down.php?path=github/Odepax/pasap/with-without.png)